bobdry/illus/order.md

                 </div>
             </fieldset>

     <p class="help-block"><em>Please allow one to two weeks for comics to arrive.
 Payment will be collected once order has been shipped.
 Each issue costs $3.99 with a limit of five issues per customer order.
-Additional shipping charges may be applied to your order.
-Thanks for purchasing Hatch Effect #1!</em></p>
+Additional shipping and handling charges may be applied to your order.
+Thanks for buying Hatch Effect #1!</em></p>
     <input type="submit" value="Place Order" class="sender">
 </form>
 </div>